 If your car changes in value, you’ll need to check your coverage at renewal time.

 How much does agreed value car insurance cost?

-- Your location.
-Riskier areas incur higher premiums.
+Your location.
+Riskier areas will cause higher premiums.
 Similarly, parking your car on the street instead of in a garage can also raise the risk levels, and therefore your premiums.

-- Security measures.
-Microdotting, car alarms, garage alarms, immobilisers and other security systems can reduce the cost of insurance.
+Security measures.
+Car alarms, garage alarms and other security systems can reduce the cost of insurance.

 Modifications and extras.
 Standard market value policies can include some approved manufacturer and aftermarket extras, like added safety features, to factor into the value of the car.
 With agreed value car insurance, you can get covered for any mod, like a custom paint job or performance-affecting modifications.